-After reading the information on this page, please complete our online application for membership to the Optometric Glaucoma Society.
+After reading the information on this page, please complete our online application (see below) for membership to the Optometric Glaucoma Society.
 Nominations for election to membership are made through this electronic application and supported by two (2) Optometric Glaucoma Society members.
 A list of current members is available on our web site.
 Election to membership is made by the affirmative vote by ballot of a majority of the members after the Membership and Executive Committees have reviewed the nomination and have determined eligibility.
 Yearly dues are $100.

 The application is electronic, but we may require additional documentation to support your application.
 In this case you will be notified and the documents should then be mailed to Mark Dunbar:

 Mark Dunbar, OD

 800/329-7000 ext.
 4042

 mdunbar AT med.miami.edu (replace AT with @)